ooni/spec/nettests/ts-024-sni-blocking.md

 If `testhelper` is not specified we use `${control_sni}:443`.

-The default implementation will use `ps.ooni.io` as `control_sni` and the empty string as testhelper endpoint.
-This will effectively cause us to use `ps.ooni.io:443` as testhelper endpoint.
-This is a reasonable choice.
-Our probes need to access that endpoint to work correctly.
-So, if it is not blocked, we can run this experiment.
+The default implementation will use `example.com` as `control_sni` and the empty string as testhelper endpoint.
+This will effectively cause us to use `example.com:443` as testhelper endpoint.
-If instead `ps.ooni.io:443` is blocked, by implementing circumvention for it, we fix both ordinary probe operations and this experiment.

 A valid `Target` is a valid domain name (e.g. `kernel.org`), a valid IP address (e.g. `1.1.1.1`), or a valid URL (e.g. `http://x.org`).
 When the